-- Applicants from all undergraduate disciplines are eligible for admission to the program
+Prospective students from all undergraduate disciplines are eligible for admission to the program.

-Previous work experience after college is highly recommended, but not required for admission to the Sports MBA program.
+Previous work experience after college is strongly recommended, but not required for admission to the Sports MBA program.

 - Work experience in any form (internship or full-time) within the sports industry is favorable, but not required.
 A number of our students each year come to the program to gain experience and enter the sports industry from a wide variety of industries.

-- The SDSU Sports MBA program will strongly consider granting admission to a select few applicants with little professional experience who have recently received their undergraduate degree.
-A competitive candidate with little post-college work experience must have substantial internship/work experience during his/her college career in addition to an exemplary academic record and a competitive GMAT score, and a strong desire to learn.
+- The SDSU Sports MBA program will strongly consider granting admission to select applicants with little professional experience who have recently received their undergraduate degree.
+A competitive candidate with little post-college work experience must have substantial internship/work experience during his/her college career in addition to an exemplary academic record, a competitive GMAT score, and a strong desire to learn.